Study with us

 Cambridge University uses a system of common format admissions assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.

-You will be asked to submit examples of recent teacher-marked work, including one essay in each of the languages studied at A Level A Level / IB Higher Level and one essay written in English from History A Level / IB Higher Level.
+You will be asked to submit examples of recent teacher-marked work, normally including one essay in each of the languages you've studied at A Level / IB Higher Level and one essay written in English from History A Level / IB Higher Level.
 If your current studies do not include History A Level / IB Higher Level, please submit an essay written in English, ideally relating to a historical topic.
-If you are an ab initio applicant for German, Italian, Portuguese, Russian, or Spanish, and your current studies do not include a language at A Level / IB Higher Level, please submit an essay showing evidence of ability in a second language.
+If you are an ab initio ("from scratch") applicant for German, Italian, Portuguese, Russian, or Spanish, and your current studies do not include a language at A Level / IB Higher Level, please submit an essay showing evidence of ability in a second language.

 If called, you will normally have two interviews: one in each subject.
 Your should be prepared to discuss your relevant interests and potential directions you may wish to follow.